headzoo/polymer-bundle/README.md

 Polymer Project bundle for the Symfony2 framework.

+**This bundle is no where near production ready.
+Use at your own risk.**

 ### Example Element
 A simple example of using the `{% polymer element %}` Twig tag to create a custom `<hello-world><hello-world>` element.
 This element displays "Hello, World!" by default, but the message can be changed by setting the `name` attribute.